SimCmngs/SupportDocs-AI-Automation/README.md

 > This project was originally made, to quickly develop visual support guides for non-technical users, struggling with text-only instructions.
 >
-> The project has since been adapted to function within a hypothetical IT support environment, integrating with **Microsoft 365** for use with *SharePoint Online* and *OneDrive*.
+> The project has since been adapted to function within a hypothetical IT support environment, integrating with **Microsoft 365** for use with *SharePoint Online's* document management system.

 ## 🛠 Tools & Technologies: